-Prerequisite: Completion of the third semester of the Respiratory Care
+Prerequisite: Completion of the second semester of the Respiratory Therapy program

-Students will be supervised in an in-hospital practice of advanced therapeutic and diagnostic respiratory care procedures including pulmonary function testing, arterial blood gases, intubations, continuing education, pulmonary rehabilitation, newborn and adult intensive care, and supervisory management.
+Students will be introduced to and then gain competency in a supervised in-hospital practice of advanced therapeutic and diagnostic Respiratory Therapy procedures including pulmonary function testing, arterial blood gases, intubations, continuing education, pulmonary rehabilitation, newborn and adult intensive care, and supervisory management.
 This course with AHRC 241 extends through two semesters.